-The second s See also: P/] Create Sample Files on page 3 - 2
+A Company See also: Create Sample Files on page 3 - 2

 A Method determines the default sample identification format and sequence number.
 A Method is a template of specifications that go into a newly created sample file.
 It allows for the definition of complete sets of parameters for each type of sample commonly analyzed, so that only a single selection is required for each new sample file created.